Scrivener07/BGS-Handbook/docs/wiki/fo4/papyrus/topics/global-access/index.md

 ---
-title: "Access Instance Globally"
+title: "Access script instance globally"
 ---

-### Sample: Global access to a Papyrus struct instance
 This sample demonstrates global access to an instance of a Papyrus `Struct`.
 A Papyrus `Struct` is a reference type, meaning `DataStruct::Text` and `DataStruct::Number` should update as references do.